-An employee of the government, who renders services in any of the government branches, military or police force, political subdivisions, agencies or instrumentalities, including government-owned andcontrolled corporations, financial institutions with original charter, Constitutional Commissions, and is occupying either an elective or appointive position, regardless of status of appointment.
+An employee of the government, who renders services in any of the government branches, military or police force, political subdivisions, agencies or instrumentalities, including government-owned and-controlled corporations, institutions with original charter, Constitutional Commissions, and is occupying either an elective or appointive position, regardless of status of appointment.

-- b.
-Private Employee - i.
-Corporations, partnerships, or single proprietorships, NGOs, cooperatives, non-profit organizations, social, civic, or professional or charitable institutions, organized and based in the Philippines including those foreign owned; - ii.
-Foreign governments or international organizations with quasistate status based in the Philippines which entered into an agreement with the Corporation to cover their Filipino employees in PhilHealth; - iii.
-Foreign business organizations based abroad with agreement with the Corporation to cover their Filipino employees in PhilHealth. - C. All other workers rendering services, whether in government or private offices, such as project-based contractors, and the like
+b.
+Private Employee

+- Corporations, partnerships, or single proprietorships, NGOs, cooperatives, non-profit organizations, social, civic, or professional or charitable institutions, organized and based in the Philippines including those foreign owned; - Foreign governments or international organizations with quasi-state status based in the Philippines which entered into an agreement with the Corporation to cover their Filipino employees in PhilHealth;

-- d.
-Owners of Micro Enterprises - e.
-Owners of Small, Medium and Large Enterprises - f.
-Household Help (as defined in Republic Act 10361 or "Kasambahav Law") - Family Drivers g.
+- iii Foreign business organizations based abroad with agreement with the Corporation to cover their Filipino employees in PhilHealth. - C. All other workers rendering services, whether in government or private offices, such as - project-based contractors, and the like - d.
+Owners of Micro Enterprises - Owners of Small.
+Medium and Large Enterprises e. - Household Help (as defined in Republic Act 10361 or f.
+"Kasambahay Law") - Family Drivers